 No, you cannot get a credit card at 15.
 Anyone under the age of 18 is prohibited from entering into a legally binding contract such as a credit card agreement.
 But there are some credit cards that permit minors to become authorized users on a parent or other adult’s credit card account.

 Nearly all credit card issuers allow minors to become authorized issuers (with Synchrony, it varies by card), but some have minimum age requirements.
 Barclays requires an authorized user to be at least 13 years old.
-American Express and Discover have a minimum age of 15.
+American Express has a minimum age of 15.
 And U.S. Bank sets its minimum age limit at 16.
 Bank of America, Capital One, Chase and Citi are some of the major issuers with no age limitations.

 Here’s what you should know about getting a credit card at 15:

 The only way to get a credit card at 15 years old is as an authorized user.

 An authorized user can get a credit card, if the primary accountholder allows it.
 However, the primary cardholder, not the authorized user, is ultimately responsible for paying the bill.

 Reloadable debit cards, prepaid cards and gift cards won’t give you a loan or help you build credit, but they can be useful to have for emergency spending purposes.

 Discuss the basics of personal finances and credit cards with any minor you are considering adding as an authorized user and make sure he or she understands the rules.